marksheahan/nssh/README.md

 # nssh
 Golang command line ssh utility for running programs remotely over multiple hops.

-Useful for executing things through a jump host when the jump host is a single entry point, or it is NATing etc.
+Useful for executing things on a remote node via a jump host.

 ## Why write this?